PSCLab-ASU/OpenICS/ReconNet/README.md

   * validation-split-seed: The seed to use for randomly splitting the train set into validation/training.
 Recommended to set or leave as default in order to ensure consistency between training sessions
   * workers: The number of workers to use for loading the dataset.
 Recommended between 0 to 2
   * device: The pytorch device on which to train/test on.
 To run on CPU, set it to 'cpu'.
 To run on gpu, set it to 'cuda:N' where N is the index of the GPU to use, starting from 0
+  * validate-data: Whether to check if data can be properly transformed before adding it to the dataset.
+This process is slow, so it is recommended to clean the data beforehand and keep this option off